 You must be prepared to defend the hiring decision and factors contributing to the hire choice.

 Questions that are NOT relevant to the position SHOULD NOT be asked.

-Questions directed to an Oregon protected class (see list below) should NOT be asked.
+Questions directed to an Oregon protected class (see list on next page) should NOT be asked.

 You CAN ask about political affiliation.